oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 #### 📌 C49: The company wants to send a congratulations letter to employees who were born in the months of May or June, and they also want to send a letter to employees who were hired by the company in those months.

-Please write a query to generate the list of employees that have to receive the letters mentioned in the previous paragraph.
+<strong>Please write a query to generate the list of employees that have to receive the letters mentioned in the previous paragraph.

 The list only needs to include the Id, name, birthdate, and hire_date.
 Nothing more.

 If an employee complies with the conditions to receive both letters, he/she has to be included in the report twice.

-Please order the report by employee id.
+Please order the report by employee id.</strong>

 ```sql